sanhitamj/fraud_detection_events/README.md

 This allows company fraud investigators to quickly focus on the events most likely to have the largest financial impact to the company.

 ![Dashboard](images/dashboard.png)

+---

+# How to run the code

+* Dependencies -